What is Accounting Income?

-Does Accounting Income differ from Cash Receipts?
+Does Accounting Income Differ from Cash Receipts?

 The short answer is yes.
 While there are exceptional cases where accounting income equals the amount of cash received by the company, it will differ due to the timing of cash collection and revenue recognition.
-For example, in the case of accounts receivables, revenue is recognized immediately, but cash is not recognized until later.
+For example, in the case of accounts receivables, revenue is recognized immediately, but cash is not received until later.

 Accounting Income and the Cash Flow Statement

 However, accounting income is a key point in calculating the cash flow statement.
 Under the indirect cash flow method, it is the first line item.
 From here, changes in cash due to operations, financing, and investing are added or subtracted to find the net change in cash in any given period.

 While not appearing as a line item in the balance sheet, accounting income directly affects one of the line items.
 A positive amount in a period will increase retained earnings, depending on how much in dividends is paid.
 In fact, the change in retained earnings can be calculated as accounting income less dividends paid.